Me with my son out for a walk near our home - I can almost see this field from my studio window, we are blessed!

 The moment my love of stitch began to form itself into a career came at the Knitting & Stitching Show in 2004.
 I met the very lovely Jenny Adin-Christie, and first came across the Royal School of Needlework.
 Long story short, in 2006 I enrolled as an Apprentice at the RSN, completely innocent of the three years of hard graft to become a professional embroiderer.
-In 2009 I was lucky enough to be one of the last six graduates, finishing with a Distinction and very sore fingertips!
+In 2009 I was lucky enough to be one of the final six graduates, finishing with a Distinction and very sore fingertips!
+I am proud to be a Royal School of Needlework tutor.

 As soon as I graduated I knew I wanted to create an online shop.
 I recognised a need to provide access to the specialist things I had grown used to being surrounded with on a daily basis.
 I also felt it was important to use my teaching experience to write easy-to-follow kits.